Petoi Programmable Quadruped Robot System Overview

 A great actuator is the core of any quadruped walking robot.
 As the pioneer in mini quadruped robots, we found no off-the-shelf servos when we started to produce our products.
 So we first ODMed a precise servo with perfectly tuned PID to meet the challenges of powerful, fast yet stable quadruped walking for Nybble.
 For the second product Bittle, working with the factory from the very first day with many iterations, we designed a brand new servo P1S that's slim and fast with a controllable angle of 270 degrees.

-We use nine P1S servos to actuate Bittle.
+We use nine metal or plastic servos to actuate Bittle.
 Eight of them are for walking joints, and one is for head panning.
 We will also include one spare servo for replacement, as brushed motors are consumable after a certain period of wearing.
 You may order the "Bittle Servo Set" perk if you expect to use Bittle intensively for teaching or researching.

 Petoi robots are driven by NyBoard V1, a customized Arduino board with rich peripherals.
 We fully utilized the chip of a regular Arduino Uno to coordinate sophisticated motions.
 The board can drive at least 12 PWM servos, and an IMU (Inertial Measurement Unit) is used for balancing.
 It stores "muscle memory" and detects body status (orientation and acceleration) for balancing.
 We provide an infrared remote to trigger basic movements.
 The board also listens to string commands from the serial port, such as "walk", "sit", or more detailed instructions for individual joints.